XhugrevolutionX/DungeonCrawler/README.md

 Skeleton - Follows the player

-Mage - Stop at a distance and start shooting
+OldMage - Stop at a distance and start shooting

 Kamikaze - Start to follow the player when it sees it.
 When near enough the player start an explosion which takes 1.5 seconds to happen

 Summoner - Summon Tiny kamikaze and reposition between each summon.
 Will also reposition if it takes a hit

-MageTest - Same as mage but with a flee mechanic when it takes damage
+NewMage - Same as mage but with FSM and a flee mechanic when it takes damage

 Friendly Summoner - A summoner that spawns additional characters for you (a bug that I had...
 I thought it was funny)